moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 .setBlockRange({from: 632400,})
 ```

-The chosen start block here corresponds to the relevant block to begin indexing on the demo EVM Appchain, but you should change it to one relevant to your Appchain and indexer project.
+The chosen start block here corresponds to the relevant block to begin indexing on the demo EVM Appchain, but you should change it to one relevant to your Tanssi Appchain and indexer project.

 Change the `setFields` section to specify the following data for our processor to ingest: